wangonya/wangonya.com/content/blog/css-fetch-spinner.md

 the solution to
 [this](https://stackoverflow.com/questions/43792026/display-spinner-during-ajax-call-when-using-fetch-api)
 SO question.
-It's a correct solution and it works great but to be honest, I couldn't really explain _very well_ what was going on if someone asked me to explain that piece of my code.
+It's a correct solution and it works great but to be honest, I couldn't clearly explain that piece of code if asked.
 So I thought of a simple way to do it.
 Here's how:

 ## Setting up the HTML